mdonegan91/PierresBakery.Solution/README.md

 ## Known Bugs

-Unhandled exception: If user enters anything besides a whole number when prompted to enter a number, system will throw use out of the bakery.
+Unhandled exception: If user enters anything besides a whole number when prompted to enter a number, system will throw user out of the bakery.

 ## License
 Enjoy the site!
 If you have questions or suggestions for fixing the code, please contact me!